Hamilton County Genealogical Society

 • “What's New in German Research,” Jeff Herbert (2018)

-Societies and collections
+Societies and Collections

 The LDS Family History Center in Norwood has a large collection of German and German-American microfilms and books.
 A keyword search for “German” in its inventory reveals 1,602 microfilms stored there that have “German” in the title.
 Other searches can be made in the inventory.